Your One-Stop Shop to Become a Notary in Texas

 • 2- Be a Texas resident.

-• 3- Have no convictions for a felony or a crime involving moral turpitude (theft or various misdemeanors).
+• 3- Have no convictions for a felony or a crime involving moral turpitude, such as theft or certain misdemeanors.

-• 5- Start a notary application by selecting one of the options listed in the next section and pay a $21 filing fee.
+• 5- Start your Texas notary application by selecting one of the options listed below and pay the $21 state filing fee.

-• 7- Take the official oath of office before another notary once you receive your notary commission certificate.
+• 7- Take the official oath of office before another notary after you receive your Texas notary commission certificate.

-• 8- Order a notary stamp and record book.
-Texas law requires notaries to authenticate their notarial acts by applying their official notary stamp to notarized documents and recording their notarial acts in a paper or electronic notary record book.
+• 8- Order a Texas notary stamp and notary record book.
+Texas law requires notaries to authenticate their official acts with a notary seal and keep a record book of their notarial acts.

 Steps to Become a Notary in Texas